Invest 96L becomes the seventh tropical depression of the season

 The model projection this morning anticipated a strong tropical wave or tropical depression passing over Puerto Rico.
 Nevertheless, the National Hurricane Center projects a weak tropical storm, with maximum sustained winds of 46 mph passing near the island.

-However, the uncertainty remains high and there is a margin of error with the trajectory and intensity, because the system will face an area where there are shear winds and dry air that could limit a gradual development of its center of circulation.
+However, the uncertainty remains high and there is a margin of error with the trajectory and intensity, because the system will face an area where there are shear winds and dry air that might limit a gradual development of its center of circulation.

 If it became a tropical storm, the cyclone would be named Fiona and would be the sixth named storm this season.